Trigger warning: Trigger warning for explicit descriptions of porn videos and sexual assault.

 What forms of entertainment might this be, you ask?
-Porn, of course.
+Porn.

 FTND note: we don’t believe that porn is directly responsible for the rape these women have faced, and research would not support that porn is solely responsible for this sexual violence.
 Rather, we want to acknowledge that fighting the toxic fantasies of the porn industry needs to be part of the larger fight against rape culture in general.

 The rape 1 in 16 US women have faced is normalized in porn scenarios